 I like to bid high, and often bid even higher than the “suggested bid” range that Facebook provides.
 I typically find that my average cost ends up well below my maximum bid, but a high bid increases the size of the potential audience you can reach per day.

 It’s a lot, I know!
-The best way to master the ad set is to just start using it.
-Play around with different targeting options (the amount of information Facebook knows about its users is incredible) and run a few ads to get a sense for reasonable bids based on your audience.
+The best way to master the Facebook ad set is to just start using it.
+Play around with different targeting options (the amount of information Facebook knows about its users is incredible) and run a few ads to get a sense of reasonable bids based on your audience.
 With practice comes ad-set proficiency.

 Want to see more?
 Check out our new Facebook Advancement series: Part 1, Part2, Part 3, Part 4